Imperialism vs Colonialism

 There were also new international groups like the United Nations that supported countries’ rights to independence.

-So, one by one, colonies started to become independent countries.
-It happened in different ways—some peacefully, some after much struggle.
+So, colonies started to become independent countries one by one.
+This happened in different ways—some peacefully, some after much struggle.

 However, in the end, it meant that the people in these new countries could make their own decisions and build their futures.